rotemdan/wasm-composer/README.md

 console.log(`Result: ${result}`) // Output: 8
 ```

-## More examples of the function builder
+## More examples of the instruction syntax

 ### If conditional